One big problem with the Foothills Landscape Project:

 it asks people to give up their rights to participate

 for the next 20 years.

-In the formal project review The Forest Service is refusing to identify the specific places they intend to cut trees, apply herbicides, and light fires in the formal project review, so they would be able to do those things across a fifth of the entire Chattahoochee National Forest without having to listen to the public.
+In the formal project review The Forest Service refused to identify the specific places they intend to cut trees, apply herbicides, and light fires in the formal project review, so they would be able to do those things across a fifth of the entire Chattahoochee National Forest without having to listen to the public.

-Tell the Forest Service that they need to give the public site specific information before making a decision.
+We told the Forest Service that they need to give the public site specific information before making a decision.